GabrielRoquigny/RoverKata/README.md

   |<| | |
   -------
   ```
 2. Rover need to rotate to the right.
-Exemple:
+Example:

   ```
   -------